andersforsgren/DirectoryPackage/README.md

 # DirectoryPackage
 System.IO.Packaging.Package implementation with an extracted directory as physical storage

 Intended as a drop-in replacement for the ZipPackage type created by `Package.Open` in System.IO.Packaging.
-Having an extracted directory rather than a zip archive can be useeful when
+Having an extracted directory rather than a zip archive can be useful when

  - Debugging, to see the package contents
  - High performance package modification is required.
 Applications can keep a consistent document model and zip only when required (for transfer).
 An open document can be mapped to an extracted directory instead.